Best PADI Divemaster Course Koh Tao

 I have a newly certified Divemaster who was a pleasure to teach during their course and is now enthusiastic about starting a new career in the scuba diving industry and is actively seeking work.

-The question I always ask is – are you ready to work for me at Crystal Dive?
+The question I always ask is – are you ready to work for me at Black Turtle Dive?

 This was something I thought about long and hard in the first few years of my management career.
 Divemaster Candidates are Rescue Divers and as such are limited in what role they can play during their training.